As soon as I returned to Korea,

 The remaining five weeks were pure hands-on training.

-- Door frame installation
+- Door frame vinyl wrap installation

-- Window frame installation
+- Window frame vinyl wrap installation

 - Flat panel (alpan) installation